-Figure 34.
-Highly energetic vertically propagating hydrogen or possibly steam explosion (left) at the Fukushima Daichi unit 3 BWR on March 14, 2011 was followed by a fire and reactor fuel damage.
+Figure 61.
+Highly energetic vertically propagating hydrogen or possibly steam explosion at the Fukushima Daichi unit 3 BWR on March 14, 2011 was followed by a fire and reactor fuel damage.
 Heavy debris possibly composed of the concrete shield plug or crane components was vertically ejected and is seen falling back down in the photograph.
 No damage to the reactor vessel can be inferred from the absence of the reactor's top plug in the ejecta.
 It bears some analogy to the complex aerodynamics of an "exploding vortex ring."
+The USS Ronald Reagan aircraft carrier and its battle group retreated away from the fallout cloud from33 uni 3.
 Sources: NTV / NNN, Japan.